What bank statement formats are supported?

 If you need to use the 'Manual Upload' function, you can find it within the Bank Reconciliation screen by clicking 'Upload Transactions' and then choosing the 'Upload Manually' option at the bottom of the pop-up.

-There is no need to modify the bank statement you download from your bank (and indeed we recommend that you don't!).
-The first time you upload a statement into ExpensePlus, you will be asked to select the column format for that statement which then is remembered for that bank account.
+There is no need to modify the bank statement you download from your bank (and indeed we recommend that you don't!)
+The first time you upload a statement into ExpensePlus, you will be asked to select the column format for that statement, which is then remembered for that bank account for your future imports.

-Select the file you wish to upload (1) by clicking 'Choose file' and finding it in the file browser, then select 'Upload File' (2).
+Select the file you wish to upload by clicking 'Choose File' and finding it in the file browser, then select 'Upload File'.

 Example